Supporting people in hospitals across South Australia through vital health and medical research and improved patient care.

 THRF Chief Executive Paul Flynn says the CCH will improve the care all South Australians receive in their local hospitals.

-“We’re so excited to launch CCH which is dedicated to ensuring the care and support our community receives in hospital is world-class through the establishment of art, design and health programs for not just patients but also their families.
-Like all our affiliate brands, 100 per cent of funds donated to the CCH will directly support these vital programs,” Mr Flynn said.
+“We’re so excited to launch CCH which is dedicated to ensuring the care and support our community receives in hospital is world-class through the establishment of art, design and health programs for not just patients but also their families,” Mr Flynn said.

 To learn more about CCH visit the website or follow on Facebook.